Callie2408/callie-s_portfolio/README.md

 **Objective**

-Analyse ticket data
+Analyse Ticket data to monitor SLA performance, identify delays in resolution, and highlight trends in ticket volume to support operational decision-making.

 **Key questions**
-- Are KPIs being met? - Are tickets being assessed within 2 days and being completed before their due date?
+- Are SLAs being met (assessment within 2 days, resolution before due date)?
-- Are tickets being evenly distributed to team members?
+- Which team members handle the highest ticket volumes?
-- Are tickets volumes increasing over time?
+- Is ticket demand increasing over time?
+- Where are delays occurring in the ticket lifecycle?

 **Core visuals**